michaelhenry/codebehind/README.rst

 codebehind
 ============

-A collection of magics, because i dont want to do the same thing all over again.
+Because i dont want to do the same thing all over again.

 Quick start
 -----------